 10 AM - 5 PM, Friday & Saturday

 Chat with an EFSC Librarian (New hours effective 1/11)

 9:30 AM - 7:30 PM, Monday - Thursday

 Updates about on-campus Computer Lab access will be available soon.
 Students who have issues related to access to technology should discuss the issue with their instructors and reach out to their Campus Associate Provost if needed.

-Due to COVID-19, all Academic Success Center and Writing Center services will continue to offer online tutoring services during Fall Term, with the expectation to also add limited on-campus tutoring, by appointment only, with facial coverings and social distancing required.
-In-person tutoring is targeted to begin in mid-August and more details will be shared as available.
+Due to COVID-19, all Academic Success Center and Writing Center services will continue to offer online tutoring services during Fall Term, plus limited in-person tutoring is also available on all four campuses, by appointment only, with facial coverings and social distancing required.

 View the virtual tutoring how-to page for instructions on using the system (no appointment is needed for virtual tutoring, but you can make an appointment if you wish).
 Tutoring takes place through Microsoft Teams, which is free to EFSC students.

 For on-campus tutoring, view info on how to make an in-person appointment.

 Success Advisors are available to assist you with the transition to online learning.
 Whether you are setting up your Titan email, navigating your courses in Canvas, scheduling a virtual tutoring session with an ASC tutor or connecting to another EFSC department, we can help.
 Connect with a Success Advisor by phone, email or live chat.